Control Catalog Development

 5 (Optimized): Continuous improvement, automated controls, proactive adaptation

-An IT control catalog delivers its full value only when it is seamlessly integrated into existing governance, risk, and compliance (GRC) processes.
+An IT control catalog delivers its full value only when it is smoothly integrated into existing governance, risk, and compliance (GRC) processes.
 A well-considered integration avoids redundancies, creates synergies, and enables comprehensive management of IT risks and controls.

 The increasing dependence on external service providers, cloud providers, and other third parties requires a specialized approach to Third-Party Risk Management (TPRM).
 A tailored control catalog for TPRM helps to systematically identify, assess, and manage risks arising from external relationships.